Textbooks & study materials

 - Recommended textbooks are additional learning resources that you might find useful to gain a deeper understanding.

-All subjects include online study materials.
 You’ll watch instructional videos and recorded lectures, listen to podcasts, follow web links, and flick through blogs and wikis.
 See your subject page to find out more about the online study materials chosen by your lecturer.
 And when classes start, log in to your LMS for access.